Innovation and Design Fellowship

 Additional faculty mentors will be designated for each focus area.

-- Competitive applicants will be graduates of a 4-year, ACGME-accredited, emergency medicine residency programs who have demonstrated an interest in health design, med tech, clinical operations, and digital health initiatives.
+- Have demonstrated an interest in health design, med tech, clinical operations, and digital health initiatives.

 - Proven professionalism and ability to work as a member of a multidisciplinary team are required.

 - Previous MBA or other graduate degree not required but valued.